Learn more about Loyola's recognition societies:

 Graduates of the last 15 years are recognized with class-specific giving levels as young alumni members of the John Early Society.
 Membership may be attained with a minimum gift of $100 multiplied by the number of years since graduation.

-As a young alumni member of the John Early Society, you will receive an invitation to an annual recognition event.
+As a young alumni member of the John Early Society, you will receive special recognition as a leadership donor.

 Loyola's fiscal year runs from June 1 - May 31.